iter8-tools/docs/docs/getting-started/concepts.md

 ## Iter8 experiment
-The main notion introduced by Iter8 is that of an experiment.
+Iter8 introduces the notion of an *experiment*.
 An experiment is simply a list of tasks that are executed in a specific sequence.

 <p align='center'>
   <img alt-text="Iter8 experiment" src="../../images/authoring.png" width="40%" />